danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategory-Article.md

 This article describes the EmojiKit emoji category model.

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

-EmojiKit has an ``EmojiCategory`` enum that defines all emoji categories, for instance:
+EmojiKit has an ``EmojiCategory`` enum that defines all available emoji categories:

 ```swift
 try EmojiCategory.smileysAndPeople.emojis  // 😀😃😄...
 try EmojiCategory.animalsAndNature.emojis  // 🐶🐱🐭...
 ```

-You can use ``EmojiCategory/all`` to get a list of all available categories, in the default sort order:
+You can use ``EmojiCategory/all`` to get a list of all available categories, in the native, default sort order:

 ```swift
 EmojiCategory.all      // [.frequent, .smileyAndPeople, ...]
 ```

-Categories use ``EmojiVersion`` to filter out emojis that are unavailable to the runtime.
+``EmojiCategory`` uses ``EmojiVersion`` to filter out emojis that are unavailable to the runtime, which means that your users will only see emojis they can use.